freeCodeCamp/freeCodeCamp/README.md

 ## Welcome to freeCodeCamp.org's open source codebase and curriculum!

 freeCodeCamp.org is a friendly community where you can learn to code for free.
 It is run by a [donor-supported 501(c)(3) nonprofit](https://donate.freecodecamp.org) with the goal of helping millions of busy adults transition into tech.
 Our community has already helped more than 10,000 people get their first developer job.
+We do not need you to have any sort of prerequisite knowledge of code.You might as well be touching a keyboard for the first time.
+Don't worry.
+We got you covered.
 Our full-stack web development curriculum is completely free and self-paced.
 We have thousands of interactive coding challenges to help you expand your skills.

 ## Table of Contents